chromium/chromium/docs/mac_lld.md

 ## Background

-Chromium uses [LLD](https://lld.llvm.org/) as linker on all platforms, except when targeting iOS.
+Chromium uses [LLD](https://lld.llvm.org/) as linker on all platforms.
 LLD is faster than other ELF linkers (ELF is the executable file format used on most OSs, including Linux, Android, Chrome OS, Fuchsia), and it's faster than other COFF linkers (the executable file format on Windows).